Ganesh23013987/cover-page-design/README.md

 </body>

 ### Step 2: Style the Book Page
-Create a <div> with the class "bookpage" to serve as the container for the book cover page:
+Create a div tag with the class "bookpage" to serve as the container for the book cover page:

 <div class="bookpage">